24wenjie-li/FDIWN/README.md

 ## Training
-Dont't use --ext sep argument on your first running.
+Don't use --ext sep argument on your first running.

 You can skip the decoding part and use saved binaries with --ext sep argument in second time.